 Is your computer blocked by FBI CyberCrime Division virus Moneypak Scam $300 ransomware?
 I am trying to remove the FBI cybercrimes virus from a computer but I can not get it to boot up in safe mode with networking.
-I get into windows hit ctrl-alt-delete and before I can do anything the laptop shuts down.
+I get into windows by hitting ctrl-alt-delete and before I can do anything the laptop shuts down.
 Any suggestions?
 How to unlock your computer and remove the fake FBI screen?
 FBI Cybercrime Division International Cyber Security Protection Alliance virus is another Ransomware that has been published a few hours ago.
 It is not a real warning but a scam designed to scare innocent users so that users shouldn’t pay anything for it.
 Do you have to pay from $200 to $500 to unlock your computer (Pay a fine of $200, $300, $400, $500 within 72 hours)?
 No. It is not real but a scam.
 Another victim tells:”I have gotten a virus that locks up my computer.
 It’s called the FBI cybercrime division virus moneypak scam International Cyber Security Protection Alliance virus.
 I tried following the instructions on other places for eliminating it, but am unable to get past the Safe Mode with Networking stage.
 Each time it goes straight to the Blue Page saying that windows has been shut down to protect the computer.”
 When you received a scam message from the FBI. cybercrime division International Cyber Security Protection Alliance and your PC is blocked, how do you unlock your PC from FBI cybercrime scam?

 What is FBI CyberCrime Division Virus Moneypak Scam/Ransomware/Malware?